 The Baader-Meinhof Phenomenon

-The Baader-Meinhof phenomenon is when you notice yourself suddenly seeing or hearing about something everywhere shortly after learning about it.
+The Baader-Meinhof phenomenon is when you suddenly see or hear about something everywhere shortly after learning about it.
 This is due to subconsciously keeping a lookout for it and then experiencing confirmation bias.

 This psychological phenomenon can be encouraged by marketers through the use of targeted and retargeted ads and customizing emails to reach potential customers at specific times when they are more likely to be thinking about your brand or about the needs that your brand fulfills.